Scaling Video-Language Models to 10K Frames via Hierarchical Differential Distillation: Experiment Details

 \subsection{Benchmarks}

 \paragraph{LVBench~\cite{wang2024lvbench}} consists of publicly sourced long videos with an average duration of approximately 4,101 seconds, significantly longer than existing datasets.
 The videos are categorized into six major categories and 21 subcategories, covering a wide range of topics such as sports, live streams, TV shows, documentaries, and animations.
 The dataset is annotated through a combination of manual effort and model assistance. \paragraph{EgoSchema~\cite{mangalam2023egoschema}} is a diagnostic benchmark aimed at assessing the long-form video-language understanding capabilities of modern multimodal systems.
 Derived from the Ego4D dataset, EgoSchema consists of over 5000 human-curated multiple-choice question-answer pairs, covering more than 250 hours of high-quality egocentric video data (180 seconds in average).
 The dataset is designed to require models to understand and reason over extended temporal contexts, with each question based on a three-minute video clip. \paragraph{LongVideoBench~\cite{wu2024longvideobench}} comprises 3,763 videos with varying lengths, ranging from 8 seconds to 1 hour, and 6,678 human-annotated multiple-choice questions.
 The videos cover a wide range of themes, including movies, news, life and knowledge.
 The benchmark introduces a novel task called "referring reasoning" to address the single-frame bias in existing video understanding metrics.
-This task requires models to process more frames to improve performance. \paragraph{MLVU~\cite{MLVU}} consists of 2,593 samples across 9 task categories, designed to comprehensively assess MLLMs' capabilities in long video understanding.
-The tasks are categorized into holistic LVU (e.g., topic reasoning, anomaly recognition), single-detail LVU (e.g., needle question answering, ego reasoning), and multi-detail LVU (e.g., action order, action count), including both multiple-choice and free-form generation formats.
-Videos range from 3 minutes to over 2 hours, with an average length of 651 seconds. \paragraph{VideoMME~\cite{fu2024video}} consists of 900 videos spanning 6 primary visual domains (Knowledge, Film \& Television, Sports Competition, Artistic Performance, Life Record, and Multilingual) with 30 subfields.
+This task requires models to process more frames to improve performance. \paragraph{VideoMME~\cite{fu2024video}} consists of 900 videos spanning 6 primary visual domains (Knowledge, Film \& Television, Sports Competition, Artistic Performance, Life Record, and Multilingual) with 30 subfields.
 The videos vary in length from 11 seconds to 1 hour, covering short, medium, and long durations.
 Each video is annotated with 3 multiple-choice questions, resulting in a total of 2,700 question-answer pairs.
 It also includes subtitles and audio tracks for 744 and 900 videos.